telerik/xaml-docs/controls/radgridview/managing-data/updating-entry.md

 #### __VB.NET__

 {{region vb-gridview-managing-data-updating-entry_11}}
 	Private Sub radGridView_RowEditEnded(ByVal sender As Object, ByVal e As GridViewRowEditEndedEventArgs) If e.EditAction = GridViewEditAction.Cancel Then
 	        Exit Sub
 	    End If

 	    If e.EditOperationType = GridViewEditOperationType.Edit Then
-	            'Edit the entry in the data base based on your logic.'
+	        'Edit the entry in the data base based on your logic.
 	    End If
 	End Sub
 {{endregion}}

+>You can also use the __CellEditEnded__ event to handle the committing or the cancelling actions and the logic in the event handler will be executed every time a cell gets edited.
+In some cases this might be inconvenient because different calls to a service might be made for each cell.

 When the updated item is committed, it will be automatically added to the __RadGridView__'s __Items__ collection, so you don't have to worry about anything on the client-side.
 If you have to save it to a data base use the event handler to call the appropriate method, as it is shown in the example above.